Viability of Boosted Light Dark Matter in a Two-Component Scenario: Acknowledgments

 \section{Acknowledgments}

+The authors would like to thank Divya Sachdeva and Subhendra Mohanty for useful discussions.
 The work of NK is supported by the Department of Science and Technology, Government of India under the SRG grant, Grant Agreement Number SRG/2022/000363 and CRG grant with Grant Agreement Number CRG/2022/004120.
 The work of AB and AC is funded by the Department of Science and Technology, Government of India, under Grant No. IFA18-PH 224 (INSPIRE Faculty Award).
 SS thanks Vivekananda Centre for Research (VCR) for providing the research facilities.